South African Astronomical Observatory: Yonsei Survey Telescopes for Astronomical Research (YSTAR)

 The Yonsei Survey Telescopes for Astronomical Research (YSTAR), decommissioned in 2012, was used for the monitoring of variable stars and other transient events.
 YSTAR was a joint project between SAAO and the Yonsei University, Korea.

+Asteroid Terrestrial-impact Last Alert System (ATLAS)

+The ATLAS asteroid impact early warning system, developed by the University of Hawaii and funded by NASA, consists of 4 telescopes; South Africa hosts ATLAS-Sutherland.
+In February 2023, the telescope observed the comet C/2023 A3 (Tsuchinshan–ATLAS).

 Geophysical

 South African Geodynamic Observatory Sutherland (SAGOS)

 The GeoForschungsZentrum, Potsdam in co-operation with the National Research Foundation of South Africa constructed the SAGOS between 1998 and 2000.

 SAGOS consist of a 1 Hz permanent GPS station, a superconducting gravimeter, meteorological sensors, and a tri-axial magnetometer.
 The GPS station is also used in support of the CHAllenging Minisatellite Payload (CHAMP) and Gravity Recovery and Climate Experiment (GRACE) space missions.